Salvia baccifera Etl.

 Common Name: Greek Sage

-Salvia fruticosa is an evergreen shrub that can grow up to 1.00 metres tall.
+Salvia fruticosa is a much-branched, evergreen shrub that can grow up to 100cm tall and wide.

 Requires a very well-drained light sandy soil in a sunny position[